Rheumatoid arthritis prevention

 RA can cause debilitating pain and limit mobility.
 Currently, rheumatoid arthritis prevention is not possible since the cause of the disease is not well understood.
 Genetic predisposition is believed to be a prime factor in disease manifestation.
 However, there are treatments to delay the progression of RA.
 If you experience symptoms of RA, we encourage you to educate yourself concerning these treatments to allow for the best possible spine health and to minimize the effects of rheumatoid arthritis.

-Many of the rheumatoid arthritis treatments are general recommendations for a healthy lifestyle and thus should be followed by everyone.
-For example, maintaining a proper body weight, eating right, exercising regularly, avoiding smoking, excessive alcohol intake and excessive stress are all great ways to not only maintain your overall health, but also that of your joints and connective tissues.
-However, since genes may predispose some to rheumatoid arthritis despite a healthy lifestyle, consultation with a rheumatoid arthritis specialist before development of significant symptom development may improve the likelihood of successful treatment.
+Many rheumatoid arthritis treatments are general recommendations for a healthy lifestyle and thus should be followed by everyone.
+For example, maintaining a proper body weight, eating right, exercising regularly, avoiding smoking, consuming excessive alcohol and reducing stress are all great ways to not only maintain your overall health, but also the health of your joints and connective tissues.
+However, since genes could predispose some individuals to rheumatoid arthritis despite a healthy lifestyle, a consultation with a rheumatoid arthritis specialist before development of significant symptoms may improve the likelihood of successful treatment.

 Rheumatoid arthritis treatment

 Most often, RA can be treated and controlled through a variety of nonsurgical methods.
 Immunosuppressant medications are used commonly by RA patients under the care of a rheumatologist.
 Additionally, anti-inflammatory and pain-relieving medications, physical therapy and acupuncture are useful.
 The same prevention advice to lead a healthy lifestyle still holds true when trying to manage this condition.